 Recorded in late 1969 and released a few weeks before McCartney, Ringo’s first solo album was Sentimental Journey, a collection of old standards.
 Each track was arranged by a different musician, from George Martin and Paul McCartney to Maurice Gibb and Quincy Jones.
 Some are straightforward, and some sound like they belong on Laugh-In.
 It’s a vanity album at the very least, something he could have given his mum for her birthday.
 But how often did she listen to it?

 With nothing else to do in 1970, Ringo indulged his love of country music by recording Beaucoups Of Blues with the cream of Nashville’s studio cats in support.
-It’s not a half-bad album for its genre, with plenty of syrup underneath his lonesome voice, but again, would anyone care were it not for that name on the spine?
+It’s not a half-bad album for its genre, with plenty of syrup underneath his lonesome voice; it’s also aged very well.
+But again, would anyone care were it not for that name on the spine?
 (The CD gets bonus points for including “Coochy Coochy”, Ringo’s one-chord exercise that was a contemporary B-side, but it’s also a head-scratcher for adding the pointless “Nashville Jam”.)

 At least with 1973’s Ringo we were finally getting somewhere: a production that lives up to the support underneath, with help from the Beatles (and all their solo studio friends, like Billy Preston, Nicky Hopkins, Jim Keltner and Klaus Voormann), the Band, Marc Bolan, Randy Newman, and anyone who happened to be in LA that week.
 The songs are finally worthy of an ex-Beatle, while the illustrated booklet is downright scary.
 The album spawned several hits, including “Photograph”, co-written with George and possibly the greatest solo Beatles single ever.
 (The CD adds to the value by including “It Don’t Come Easy”, his second greatest single that also had help from George, along with its flipside, the topical lament “Early 1970”, and the boring B-side “Down And Out” for the completist.)